1. Is there a list of other e-file and free e-file options?

 6. I accidentally checked the "Checking" or "Savings" box in the Direct Deposit section and now it won't let me uncheck it.
 What do I do?

 7. Why did an issue with my direct deposit information cause my return to be rejected?

-In order to uncheck a checkbox, click the checkbox and press the Delete key.
+In order to uncheck a checkbox, double click the checkbox.
 This will work with all other checkboxes you may want to uncheck.

 Check to make sure you entered your routing number and your account number correctly and in the correct fields.